italiangrid/storm-frontend/README.md

-The StoRM BackEnd Service
+The StoRM Frontend Service
 ===============================

-StoRM FrontEnd provides an implementation of the SRM v2.2 Web Service interface.
+StoRM Frontend provides an implementation of the SRM v2.2 Web Service interface.

 ## Supported platforms